florianmorinind/ease-corpus/M-ZRT/README.md

 Perception opens slightly without settling anywhere else.
 Then normal perception resumes.

-The third beginner M-ZRT exercise is Another Possible Time After seeing the current time, briefly imagine a different time appearing on the display instead
+Another Possible Time

+After seeing the current time, briefly imagine a different time appearing on the display instead
 11:24 → 7:13
 Only the displayed numbers change.
 One of the strengths of the exercise is that it introduces a small opening without requiring any narrative.
 The actual time remains fully available

-The last beginner M-ZRT exercise is Cursor Passing
+Cursor Passing
 Let the cursor pass over an object, NPC, skill, menu option, or button without selecting it.